UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_02.md

 # .gitignore tips and tricks

-- Append **/ to the beginning of any file/folder names listed in the `.gitignore` file to have them ignored in subdirectories within the repo as well
+- Append `**/` to the beginning of any file/folder name listed in the `.gitignore` file to have them ignored in subdirectories within the repo as well
-- Create a global `.gitignore` file so that you do not have to create the same `.gitignore` for all your homework repos
+- Create a global `.gitignore` file so that you do not have to create the same `.gitignore` for all your repos

 <br>